openmanuscript/openmanuscript/README.md

 # OpenManuscript

-This is OpenManuscript, a text-based data format specification for writing fiction in an organized, hassle-free way.
+Welcome to the *OpenManuscript* project, a data format and a set of command line tools that help you write fiction in a way that works with you to be your most creative and efficient in getting words on the page.

 I've been writing long enough to want to solve a few long-term problems: